 As networks scale in the number of devices to maintain, it poses an operational burden to maintain local user accounts on every device.
-A centralized authentication, authorization, and accounting (AAA) service reduces operational tasks per device and provides an audit log of user access, for security compliance and root cause analysis.
-When AAA is enabled for access control, all management access to the network infrastructure devices (SSH and HTTPS) is controlled by AAA.
-Reader Tip
+A centralized authentication, authorization, and accounting (AAA) service reduces operational tasks per device and provides an audit log of user access, for security compliance and root-cause analysis.
+When AAA is enabled for access control, AAA controls all management access to the network infrastructure devices (SSH and HTTPS).

 The AAA server used in this architecture is the Cisco Secure Authentication Control Server (ACS).
-Configuration of Cisco Secure ACS is discussed in the Cisco SBA-Borderless Networks LAN and Wireless LAN 802.1x Authentication Deployment Guide.
+Configuration of Cisco Secure ACS is discussed in the Cisco SBA-Borderless Networks Device Management Using ACS Deployment Guide.